Status: Nationally Endangered

 - 2019: Black-backed gull control on the Hurunui and Waiau Rivers

-- Clarence River: Over five years until 2020, more than $500,000 is being spent around the three breeding colonies of black-fronted terns on conservation land neighbouring Molesworth Station between Jacks Pass and the Acheron River
+- Clarence River: Over five years more than $500,000 was spent around the three breeding colonies of black-fronted terns on conservation land neighbouring Molesworth Station between Jacks Pass and the Acheron River

-- Waitaki River 2018: Schlesselman (PhD thesis); Linking science and management for effective long-term conservation: A case study of black-fronted terns/tarapirohe (Chlidonias albostriatus).
+- 2018: Schlesselman (PhD thesis); Linking science and management for effective long-term conservation: A case study of black-fronted terns/tarapirohe (Chlidonias albostriatus).

 Research and references